khalidhoffman/gulp-utils/README.md

 ```
 {
   "name": "project_name"
+  "wordpress": {
+      "wpThemePrefix": "for_DPPAD_themes",
-  "prefix": "wp_table_prefix",
+      "dbTablePrefix": "wp_table_prefix",
-  "dbNamePrefix" : "for_wordpress_dev",
+      "dbNamePrefix" : "for_wordpress_dev"
+  },
-  "avocodeSelector" : "for_avocode_dev",
+  "avocode" : {
-  "basePath" "/an/absolute/path",
+      "userSelector": "User's Full Name",
+      "projectSelector": "Project_name_to_match_against"
+  },
+  "workingDir" "/an/absolute/path|default|wordpress",
   "tasks" : [
     {
       "name" : "stylus",
-      "input": "relative/path/to/stylus/folder/from/basePath",
+      "input": "relative/path/to/stylus/folder/from/workingDir",
-      "output": "relative/path/to/stylesheets/folder/from/basePath"
+      "output": "relative/path/to/stylesheets/folder/from/workingDir"
     },
     {
       "name" : "pug-php",
-      "input": "relative/path/to/pug/folder/from/basePath",
+      "input": "relative/path/to/pug/folder/from/workingDir",
-      "output": "relative/path/to/php/folder/from/basePath"
+      "output": "relative/path/to/php/folder/from/workingDir"
     },
     {
       "name" : "jsx",
-      "input": "relative/path/to/jsx/folder/from/basePath",
+      "input": "relative/path/to/jsx/folder/from/workingDir",
       "ignore": ["glob/pattern/to/ignore", "**/node_modules/**"]
     }
   ]
 }
 ```
-*

 ##### Config Details
-* All paths are relative to `basePath`. `basePath` is an absolute path.
+* All paths are relative to `workingDir`. `workingDir` is an absolute path.
-* `basePath` when set to `"default"`, uses the `process.cwd()` (the current working directory)
+* `workingDir` when set to `"default"`, uses the `process.cwd()` (the current working directory)
 * `jsx`, `stylus`, `less`, and `js` tasks support an ignore field which is a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) to exclude
-* using the predefined value `"wordpress"` for `basePath`  to `{current working directory}/wp-content/themes/dp-{projectName}`
+* using the predefined value `"wordpress"` for `workingDir`  to `{current working directory}/wp-content/themes/{wpThemePrefix}{projectName}`

 ###### Task Options